Frequently Asked Questions About Crane Inspections

 Crane: A bridging structure that spans two or more runways and provides traversing motion.

 Runway: The rails, beams, brackets and framework on which the crane operates.

-It is Hoosier Crane 's opinion, that it is the owners responsibility to load test the overhead bridge crane system.
-The "system" consists of the hoist , crane, runways, columns and footings.
-To test the "system", requires that the full system be in place and therefore must occur after the completion of the crane installation.
+In Hoosier Crane's opinion, it is the owner's responsibility to load test the overhead bridge crane system.
+The "system" consists of the hoist, crane, runways, columns and footings.
+Testing the "system" requires that the full system be in place.
+Therefore, testing must occur after the completion of the crane installation.
 Although it is a hoist industry practice to load test every hoist prior to shipping, this practice does not preclude the requirement for the full load testing upon commissioning of the full hoist, crane and runway system.